jonlpersson/ed-latimore/site/_posts/2021-08-26-8-unexpected-reasons-why-math-is-so-hard.md

 Letting the failures of others influence you can be crippling—especially for students with low self-esteem and self-confidence.

 This complaint means little when it comes from someone you think is less intelligent than you.
-But when you hear it from strong students, it is far more intimidating.&nbsp;
+But when you hear it from strong students, it is far more intimidating.

 If you find yourself believing that math is supposed to be difficult only because it's been portrayed that way, remind yourself of this: